 When vaping first came about, coils were just made out of thin single-strands of metal.
-Since then, vapers have been coming with up with innovative ways to enhance their vape experience, whether it be through bigger clouds or better flavor.
+Since then, vapers have been coming up with innovative ways to enhance their vape experience, whether it be through bigger clouds or better flavor.
 Inevitably, the Clapton coil was born.
-The word Clapton is often used as an umbrella term for a range of coils comprised of two or more strands.
+The word Clapton is often used as an umbrella term for a range of coils comprised of one or more strands wrapped inside a thinner gauge wire.
 They can be made with various vape wire types and gauges, most often Kanthal, stainless steel, or nichrome.

 A standard Clapton coil is a thinner gauge wire tightly wrapped around a thicker gauge core.
-Claptons have a slower ramp up time than round wire builds, but are considered more flavorful due to their increased texture and surface area.
-Originally Clapton and similar-style coils were most used for sub ohming and direct-lung vaping, but now they’re just as likely to be used in mouth-to-lung vaping.
-A higher resistance and smaller internal coil diameter makes it possible.
+Claptons have a slower ramp-up time than round wire builds, but are considered more flavorful due to their texture and their increased surface area.
+Originally, Clapton and similar-style coils were most used for sub ohming and direct-lung vaping, but now they’re just as likely to be used in mouth-to-lung vaping.
+Using thinner wire and a smaller internal diameter makes it possible.

 The term “fused” refers to the process of wrapping multiple wires together with thinner outer wire.
 A fused Clapton is essentially a parallel build that’s been “Claptonized.”
-Most multi-strand coils like aliens are also fused together in a similar fashion.
-The concept originated from a builder known as Squidoode, and it was popularized by people like Twisted Messes.
+Most multi-strand coils like Aliens are also fused together in a similar fashion.
+The concept originated from a builder known as Squidoode, and it was popularized by Twisted Messes and other popular builders.

 The “staggered” effect is achieved by making a Clapton with two thin parallel strands, and then removing one of them, creating a Clapton with evenly spaced outer wraps.
 Then that Clapton is then cut in half and fused together with a thinner wire.
 Squidoode is credited for coming up with this coil.